David Kushner (writer): Jacked: The Outlaw Story of Grand Theft Auto

 In 2012, his narrative non-fiction book Jacked: The Outlaw Story of Grand Theft Auto was published.
 Jacked provided an inside look at the inner-workings of the video game company Rockstar Games, makers of the controversial Grand Theft Auto series, and attorney Jack Thompson's attempt to destroy it.
-The book served as the basis for a film on the BBC, The Gamechangers.
+The book served as the basis for the film The Gamechangers.

 Alligator Candy

 Kushner's 2016 autobiography, Alligator Candy, describes the abduction and murder of his preteen brother, Jonathan Kushner.
-One of the individuals convicted for murder, Johnny Paul Witt, was executed by the State of Florida after a lengthy appeal (see Wainwright v.
+One of the individuals convicted for murder, Johnny Paul Witt, was executed in 1985 by the State of Florida after a lengthy appeal (see Wainwright v.
 Witt).
 David Kushner's book investigates details of the murder and describes the emotional trauma this inflicted on the family.

 Silk Road

-Kushner's 2014 Rolling Stone Article, "Dead End on Silk Road: Internet Crime Kingpin Ross Ulbricht's Big Fall," is the basis for 2021 film Silk Road.
+Kushner's 2014 Rolling Stone article "Dead End on Silk Road: Internet Crime Kingpin Ross Ulbricht's Big Fall" is the basis for 2021 film Silk Road.

 Zola

-Kushner's 2016 Rolling Stone Article, "Zola Tells All: The Real Story Behind the Greatest Stripper Saga Ever Tweeted," has been adapted into the 2021 film Zola.
+Kushner's 2016 Rolling Stone article "Zola Tells All: The Real Story Behind the Greatest Stripper Saga Ever Tweeted" has been adapted into the 2021 film Zola.